 In mountainous country, I’ve had good success glassing spring mountainsides where I know bears are denning.
 You have to access denning areas early.
 This is often before all the snow is gone, which makes getting into prime territory problematic at times.
 As spring progresses, you have to hunt food sources.
 In spring, bears focus on vegetation.
 Studies show that plant matter makes up well over 90 percent of their spring diet.
-Succulent green grasses, new shrubs, and plants with edible roots like wild onions, skunk cabbage and glacier lilies are favored.
-You can find these plants on mountainsides in avalanche chutes, old burns and clear cuts, as well as in meadows, beaches, stream and river banks, ditches, and along power line right-of-ways.
+Succulent green grasses, new shrubs and plants with edible roots like wild onions, skunk cabbage and glacier lilies are favored.
+You can find these plants on mountainsides in avalanche chutes, old burns and clear cuts, as well as in meadows, beaches, stream and river banks, ditches and along power line right-of-ways.

 In areas with lots of snow, the bears will follow the snow lines up and down the mountain.
 Early, the numbers of bears tend to be high, often feeding in small open patches.
 Then, as the snow level begins to recede back up the mountain from bottom to top, these numbers will drop down low and follow the melt line back up.
 That’s because as the snow melts, new plants spring forth, and that’s just what they are looking for.
 In flatland areas, hunt the swampy bottoms and hollows along creeks, streams and lake edges for newly emerging plants, as well as around the edges of farmland, particularly corn fields and fruit orchards, where bears might find man-grown foods.

 In the fall, the secret is to glass near preferred food sources.
 This can change depending on the region of the country you are hunting.
 In the mountains of the West, for example, grasses, berries and the like draw bears.
-The coastal regions have migrating salmon are a bear magnet.
+The coastal regions that have migrating salmon are a bear magnet.
 In the Southwest, acorns and prickly pear cactus are torn up by foraging bruins.
-The upper Midwest and portions of the East have agricultural crops are key food sources.
-The Carolinas grow some of America’s biggest black bears thanks to mild winters and an abundance of corn, and that’s where to hunt them.
+The upper Midwest and portions of the East have agricultural crops as key food sources.
+The Carolinas grow some of America’s biggest black bears thanks to mild winters and an abundance of corn — and that’s where to hunt them.